Cost of Living by State (Updated 2024)

 Factors involving employment can also influence the cost of living in a certain area.
 Things such as employment rate and minimum wage can directly influence the cost of living in an area.
 As a result, the people making enough money to stay in a high-cost-of-living area will likely stay there.
 Others may move away to somewhere else with a lower cost of living.

 It can sometimes be hard to tell which came first, but usually, minimum wages adjust for higher living costs.
 New York City’s minimum wage, for example, is $15 per hour.
-In contrast, Georgia and Wyoming drop to nearly 10 dollars below that at $5.15 per hour.
+In contrast, many other states remain at the federal minimum wage of $7.25 per hour.
 This makes sense, as it costs significantly more to live in NYC than it does to live in rural areas.

 The influence of the unemployment rate on the overall cost of living might not be quite as obvious.
 However, the correlation of the cost of living with the rate of employment is actually decently solid.
 Usually, the lower the unemployment rate in a city, the more expensive it is to live in.